Hoppy the Marvel Bunny

-Hoppy the Marvel Bunny is a fictional comic book superhero and anthropomorphic animal originally published by Fawcett Comics as a spin-off of Captain Marvel.
-He was created by Chad Grothkopf (1914–2005), and debuted in Fawcett's Funny Animals #1 (December 1942).
-Hoppy later became a property of DC Comics, and has made periodic appearances in stories related to Captain Marvel, today also known as Shazam or The Captain.
+Hoppy the Marvel Bunny is a fictional character appearing in American comic books originally published by Fawcett Comics and later DC Comics as a spin-off of Captain Marvel.
+He was created by Chad Grothkopf and debuted in Fawcett's Funny Animals #1 (December 1942).
+A comic book superhero and an anthropomorphic animal, Hoppy has made periodic appearances in stories related to Captain Marvel, today also known as Shazam or The Captain.